 Add the shirt

 I bought a 5T purple long sleeve shirt from Walmart.
+You could get something similar at the thrift store.
 I cut zig zags on the bottom of the shirt.

-I slid the shirt onto the plain flower pot.
-I stuffed the sleeves with a couple grocery bags.
+I slid the shirt onto the plain flower pot and then stuffed the sleeves with a couple of grocery bags.

 I hot glued the hands to look like he was putting his hands in his pockets.